 Another option is to view Delta Lake from above.
 Instead of heading left when you reach Amphitheater Lake, head right.
 Make sure you have the map for Amphitheater Lake downloaded for this one.
 AllTrails will still show you a trail continuing past the designated trail alongside Amphitheater Lake to view Delta Lake.

 After you go past Amphitheater Lake and up and over a rocky area, you will head down to a cliff with extremely steep drop offs in order to view Delta Lake.
-Unfortunately, I wasn’t able to get it picture.
+Unfortunately, I wasn’t able to get a picture.
 It started hailing and my priority was getting away from the cliff I was on.
 Don’t tell anyone about this!
 It’s my little secret!

 Trail: Surprise and Amphitheater Lakes Trail